Greystone Park Psychiatric Hospital: Early years

 The idea for such a facility was conceived in the early 1870s at the persistent lobbying of Dorothea Dix, a nurse who was an advocate for better health care for people with mental illnesses.
-At that time in history, New Jersey's state-funded mental health facilities were exceedingly overcrowded and sub-par compared to neighboring states that had more facilities and room to house patients.
+At that time in history, New Jersey's state-funded mental health facilities were exceedingly overcrowded and worse than those of neighboring states that had more facilities and room to house patients.
 Greystone was built, all 673,700 sqft of it, in part to relieve the only – and severely overcrowded – "lunatic asylum" in the state, which was located in Trenton, New Jersey.
 Because of her efforts, the New Jersey Legislature appropriated $2.5 million to obtain about 743 acres of land for New Jersey's second "lunatic asylum".
 Great care was taken to select a location central to the majority of New Jersey's population.
-After visiting approximately 42 different locations, officials approved purchase of a portion of a few farms and lots, on August 28, 1981, near Morristown and a short distance from the Morris and Essex Railroad.
+After visiting about 42 locations, officials approved purchase of a portion of a few farms and lots, on August 28, 1881, near Morristown and a short distance from the Morris and Essex Railroad.
 The plots of land contained fertile soil, rock quarries for mining stone, a sand pit for building materials and reservoirs for water and ice access.
 The new asylum, when completed, would hold approximately 600 patients, with the large main building to be completed in sections as usage detailed.
-The plan of the main building was drafted to allow for a total of 40 wards split into two wings, one wing for each sx.
+The plan of the main building was drafted to allow for a total of 40 wards split into two wings, one wing for each sex.
 There was to be no communication between wards.
 The corridors served a purpose other than just separating wards: they provided for fire protection, so that a fire would be unable to spread past a single section of the building.
 Upper floors in the center section contained apartments for employees, and the third story contained the amusement room and chapel for patients.
 Samuel Sloan was named architect of the main building and its smaller supporting buildings.
 Sloan chose to follow the Kirkbride Plan, a list of ideals pertaining to hospital design created by Thomas Story Kirkbride.
 There would be a center section for administrative purposes, then a wing on each side with three wards on a floor.
 Each ward would be set back from the previous one to allow patients to take in the beautiful grounds from their wards.
 Each ward was designed to accommodate 20 patients, with a dining room, exercise room and activity room.
 The wards were furnished with the highest quality materials such as wool rugs, pianos and fresh flowers.